Gabe Vincent NBA Playoffs Player Props: Heat vs. Celtics

-The Miami Heat, Gabe Vincent included, will play at 8:30 PM on Friday versus the Boston Celtics in the 2023 NBA Playoffs.
+Gabe Vincent and his Miami Heat teammates face the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Sunday.

-If you'd like to make predictions on Vincent's performance, we break down his available prop bets, using stats and trends, below.
+If you'd like to place a wager on Vincent's props, we dive into his available ones, providing some stats and trends, below.

 Gabe Vincent Prop Bets vs. the Celtics